mrocklin/blog/_posts/work/2013-11-15-Functional-Wordcount.md

 {% endhighlight %}

 To me this code reads very clearly from left to right.
-We take a sentence, split it, stem each word, and then count frequencies.
-This is sufficiently simple so that I am confident in the result after a brief review of the code.
+We take a sentence, split it into words, stem each word, and then count frequencies.
+This is sufficiently simple so that I am confident in the correctness of the result after a brief review of the code.

 ### Discussion